 AIC’s mission is to promote and support our members in providing high quality property advisory services for the benefit of clients, employers, and the public.

 Members count on the Appraisal Institute of Canada to guide them through the designation process and provide ongoing professional development programs, resources and support to keep them current on market trends and valuation techniques within the real estate sector.
-Whether it is our continuing education curriculum, quarterly publication, Canadian Property Valuation, our annual conference, a members-only website, access to international publications and libraries, or regular Communiqués, AIC works to inform and connect our members on leading professional issues that are important to their success.
+Through various mediums, AIC works to inform and connect our members on leading professional issues that are important to their success.
 AIC promotes our membership and engages in public relations activities to ensure the professional reputation of our members is upheld.
 Through national advertising initiatives, media relations, social media and advocacy work at both the national and provincial level, AIC is committed to advancing the interests of our members.
 AIC also works in the best interest of the Canadian consumer through a rigorous self-regulation program of professional practice.
 We are the first point of contact for consumers and clients who have questions, issues or concerns about our profession, any of our Designated Members or their work.
 We provide mandatory professional liability insurance to our members to ensure the protection of both the consumer and our members, and have implemented a Research and Development Fund to advance our knowledge of key issues affecting our profession.

 AIC By-laws set out the rules of the Institute as approved by the Board of Directors, the AGM and Industry Canada.
 Read AIC By-Laws.